 Founded in 1999, the Pancreatic Cancer Action Network (PanCAN) is dedicated to fighting the world’s toughest cancer.
 In our urgent mission to save lives, we attack pancreatic cancer on all fronts: research, clinical initiatives, patient services and advocacy.
 Our effort is amplified by a nationwide network of grassroots support.
-We are determined to improve patient outcomes today and to double survival by 2020.
+We are determined to accelerate progress and improve patient outcomes.

 Why We Are Relentless Trailblazers

-Pancreatic cancer takes 91 percent of its victims within five years and kills more people than breast cancer in the United States.1 The disease is the third leading cause of cancer-related death, and it is projected to become the second around 2020.1,2 More than 55,000 Americans will be diagnosed with the disease this year.
-That’s more than 152 mothers, daughters, fathers, sons, sisters, brothers, colleagues or friends who will hear the dreaded news every single day.
+Pancreatic cancer takes 90 percent of its victims within five years and kills more people than breast cancer in the United States.1 The disease is the third leading cause of cancer-related death, and it is projected to become the second around 2020.1,2 More than 57,600 Americans will be diagnosed with the disease this year.1 That’s more than 158 mothers, daughters, fathers, sons, husbands, wives, sisters, brothers, colleagues or friends who will hear the dreaded news every single day.1

 - Pancreatic cancer patients deserve better treatments and outcomes